aal337/ascii-scenery-assembler/README.md

 ### Requirements
 1. Python (3.10-ish or more recent recommended)
 2. pip for easy installation
-3. git for alternative installation (and the only way as of writing this) If you're not sure whether you have Python on your machine, type "python --version" in the terminal.
+3. git for alternative installation
+If you're not sure whether you have Python on your machine, type "python --version" in the terminal.
 If you get something like "no such command", go to https://python.org and get it from there.

 ### Installation
+Type pip install asciiasm in the terminal.
+With git:
 Type git clone https://github.com/aal337/ascii-scenery-assembler.git in the terminal, then cd ascii-scenery-assembler, then pip install . , the dot is important.

-As soon as asciiasm is available on PyPI:
-Type pip install asciiasm in the terminal.

 ### Usage
 1. Type asciiasm in the terminal.